CHAPTER I

 §.
 26

-2. The Founder may demand of the Management Board the review of specified matters.
+2. The Founder may request that the Management Board address specific matters.

 §.
 27

-1. A Management Board meeting shall be valid under condition that all Management Board Members have been notified about its venue, date and time, and agenda.
+1. A meeting of the Management Board shall be valid if all its members have been notified of the place, date and agenda of the meeting.

-3. Management Board resolutions shall be adopted by a majority of votes cast in the presence of no less than one half of the number of Management Board Members.
-In the event of a tie, the meeting President's vote shall be decisive.
+3. The Management Board shall adopt resolutions by a majority of votes cast in the presence of no less than half of its members.
+In the event of a tie, the chairperson of the meeting has the casting vote.

-4. Minutes shall be kept of each Management Board meeting.
+4. Minutes shall be drafted of each meeting of the Management Board.

 §.
 28